kkarns/ifaa-android-app/README.md

 Additional Credits:

-•	Rahul Patel, co-mentor, co-developer on the iOS platform in Swift, a parallel effort.
+•	Rahul Patle, co-mentor, co-developer on the iOS platform in Swift, a parallel effort.

-•	Luke Karns, Mandela International Magnet School, Inspire SF protégé.

 •	Hilary Kilpatric, IFAA Associate Director of Artist Development and Social Impact and mentor.